greggman/ImHUI/README.md

   feature to look at.
 With HTML, it's far easier for the browser and or OS to look into the content of the elements.

+* Automatic zoom support

+  The browser zooms.
+No work required on your part

+* Automatic HD-DPI support

+  The browser will render text and most other widgets taking into account the user's device's HD-DPI features.

+* In general, less code than Dear ImGUI should be executing if you are not updating 1000s of values per frame.

+  Consider, Dear ImGUI is mostly stateless AFAIK.
+That means things like word wrapping a string or computing the size of column might need to be done on every render.
+In ImHUI's case, that's handled by the browser and if the contents of an element has not changed much of that is cached.

 # WARNING!!!

 ## **This is an experiment!!**